apache/couchdb-glazier/README.md

 git checkout esr91
 ```

-Please answer the following question of `./mach boostrap`.
+Please answer the following questions of `./mach boostrap`.
+Note that some of them may not show
+up.
 You need this only for the first run.
-It downloads a complete build toolchain for Spidermonkey.
-You should run `./mach bootstrap` from
+It downloads a complete build toolchain for
-the master branch and switch afterwards to your explicit ESR branch!
+SpiderMonkey.
+You should run `./mach bootstrap` from the `master` branch and switch afterwards
+to your explicit ESR branch!

 * Would you like to create this directory?
 (Yn): Y
 * Would you like to run a few configuration steps to ensure Git is optimally configured?
 (Yn): Y
 * Will you be submitting commits to Mozilla?
 (Yn): n
 * Would you like to enable build system telemetry?
-(Yn):n
+(Yn): n

+On completely fresh Windows installs, it may happen that the necessary SSL certificates
+are not yet stored on the system.
+This can cause that some of the files cannot be
+downloaded over HTTPS.
+Open the URL https://static.rust-lang.org/ on Internet Explorer
+and install the missing certificate to resolve this.

+The build process may complain about clobbering (perhaps due to switching off from `master`).
+In this case, create the `CLOBBER` file to silence the related warnings.

+Now you should be set to launch the build.

 ```bash
 export MOZCONFIG=/c/relax/couchdb-glazier/moz/sm-opt
 ./mach build
 exit
 ```

-Now you should have built Spidermonkey.
+Once finished, you should have built SpiderMonkey.
 Back in PowerShell, copy the binaries to where our build process expects them:

 ```powershell